 Who Can File a Wrongful Death Lawsuit?

 State laws dictate who can file a wrongful death lawsuit.
-Surviving spouses and children can file in all states.
+Surviving spouses and children can file in most states.
 Extended family members, including grandparents and siblings, can file in some states as well.

 Probate Is Necessary